 During World War II, the Department of Defense identified a great need refrigeration units for disbursing food and blood plasma to troops in the field.
 The Department called upon Thermo King for a solution.
 Fred altered his device and soon had developed a prototype which would ultimately allow airplanes to parachute these units down behind enemy lines to the waiting troops.

-For the next 20 years, Fred Jones proceeded improvements to existing devices and created new inventions when necessary to aid the public.
+For the next 20 years, Fred Jones produced improvements to existing devices and created new inventions when necessary to aid the public.
 Jones died on February 21, 1961 and was posthumously presented the National Medal of Technology, one of the greatest awards an inventor could be given.
-Jones was the first Black inventor to receive such an honor.
+Jones was the first Black inventor to receive such an honor and was a Great Black Hero.

 Search for more info about Fred Jones